Red, fuchsia or white

 Direct sunlight or partial shade

 The Pentas Lanceolata originates from Africa and the Middle East and it is widespread in cultivation.
 It is a perennial plants which, in right climatic conditions, blooms for a long period of time: if the heat is sufficient, blooming starts at the end of the winter and it lasts until autumn.
 Pentas are very suitable for butterfly gardens, meaning that their continuous blooming attracts butterflies, bees and other useful insects.
 They prefer sunny positions, they well withstand the heat.
 Watering should be regular.

 Full sun, Half shade

-The Cuphea, originating from Mexico, Peru and central-southern America, produces peculiar long-lasting tubular flowers, red or pink: mostly cultivated as outdoor plant, it has very thick and decorative bushes about 80 cm high (30 cm for the dwarf varieties).
-Its blooming is ideal for a summer terrace with something new.
-It fears excessive cold and warmth.
-It needs abundant waterings during the summer.
+The Cuphea, hailing from Mexico, Peru and central-southern America, produces peculiar, long-lasting, tubular flowers which can be either red or pink: mostly cultivated as an outdoor plant, it has the appearance of a very thick and decorative bush about 80 cm high (30 cm for dwarf varieties).
+Its blooming is ideal to give a special feeling to a summer terrace.
+It fears extreme temperatures (both low and high) and it needs abundant watering during summer.

 The Rhodanthemum is a perennial herbaceous plant belonging to the family Asteraceae.
 It is cultivated both in pots and in open ground.
 It is used to make gardens and flowerbeds more colorful.
 It prefers sunny positions, loose and well-drained soils; it withstands temperatures of -10 degrees.
 Watering shouldn’t be very frequent and it’s necessary to do it just when the substratum is dry.